Andy Blundens Home Page

 In 1986, I joined the Committee of the GSA (General Staff Association).
 After amalgamation of the GSA with the SPSF (State Public Services Federation), I became a State Executive member of the SPSF, but in June 1995 I resigned the SPSF, along with about 500 others in the Victorian Higher Education section, and joined the NTEU (National Tertiary Education Union).

 Currently, I live in the inner Northern suburb of Melbourne, Brunswick, with my house-mate Vonney, and our tabby cat, Peek-a-Boo.
 Until August 2000, I was a Federal Councillor for NTEU and Committee member for the Melbourne University Branch of NTEU.
 In December 2002, I retired to concentrate on study.
-Since Vonney's stroke in August 2006, I have become for the time being a full-time carer.
+Since Vonney's stroke in August 2006, I have become a full-time carer.